deozza/PhilarmonyCore/src/Resources/documentation/DatabaseSchema/PROPERTY.md

 ## Property kind

 The Property kind is used to differenciate Properties between them and to tell which type of data is handled by the the Property.
 It is then unique.
-All the Property kinds are stored in the json file you pointed in the Philarmony configuration (by default, it is `/var/Philarmony/property.json`).
+All the Property kinds are stored in the yaml file you pointed in the Philarmony configuration (by default, it is `/var/Philarmony/property.json`).

 ### How to create a new Property kind